Blockbridge-Network/Team-Host3L/README.md

 # Team-Host3L

 ## Overview
-Brief summary of what the DApp does and who it’s for.
-Especially the problem it solving
+This project aims to make booking for rooms at hostels easier for students/users.
+It also makes management of hostels easier for hostel managers.
+The project also provides a platform where users can make money through the hostel NFT platform, enlisting hostels as NFTs and users being able to invest in the nfts by buying tokens.

 ## Features
 - ✅ Smart contract lending
-- ✅ Credit scoring with SBT
+- ✅ Token investments
-- ✅ Token-gated content access
+- ✅ Web 3 based verification

 ## Project Structure
 - `contracts/`: Smart contracts (written in Solidity via Remix)